Dubai Airport Guide

 - Car Rentals - Asia Rent a Car • Autolease Rent a Car • Avis • Budget • Cars Rent a Car • Continental • Diamond • Dollar • Europcar • Fast • Hertz • Patriot • National • Sixt • Thrifty • United.
 Location: Arrivals section of each terminal.

-- Children's Play Area - Location: Airside, between Gates 12 and 14
+- Children's Play Area - Location: Terminal 3, Airside, near Gates B7 and B8.

 - Currency Exchange - There are foreign exchange counters open 24 hours in Terminals 1, 2 and 3 (Airside).

-- Food & Drinks - Thanks to a few readers, they tell me that there are a few food and beverage concessions that are open 24 hours including: McDonald's • Baskin Robbins • Costa Coffee.
+- Food & Drinks - All food and beverages concessions are open 24 hours including: McDonald's • Baskin Robbins • Costa Coffee.
 See also Meal Vouchers below.

 - Health Club - Passengers can use the swimming pool, jacuzzi and gym on an hourly basis.
 Location: G-Force, Airside, Fees range between Dhs 15 (approx US$ 5) and Dhs 30 (approx US$ 8).
 Massage services are also available.